jundalisay/superb/content/en/research/hume/treatise/book-1/part-4/section-5b.md

 Divide a body as often as you please, it is still body.
 Place it in any shape and nothing ever results but that shape, or the relation of parts.
 Move it in any way, you still find motion or a change of relation.

 It is absurd to imagine that:
-a clockwise motion is just a clockwise motion, but a counterclockwise motion is both a physical motion and a passion or moral reflection, the shocking of two spherical particles should become a sensation of pain, and the joining of two triangular particles should afford a pleasure.
+- a clockwise motion is just a clockwise motion, but a counterclockwise motion is both a physical motion and a passion or moral reflection,
+- the shocking of 2 spherical particles should become a sensation of pain, and
+- the joining of 2 triangular particles should afford a pleasure.

 These different shocks, variations, and mixtures are the only changes matter is susceptible of.
 These never give us any idea of thought or perception.
 It is impossible that thought can ever be caused by matter.